JdeRobot/FPGA-robotics/Blocks/General_Blocks/spi/alhambra_ii/readme.md

 In this proof of concept we just turn on a led, using the same commands as the Raspberry.
 Similar to this: https://github.com/DexterInd/GoPiGo3/blob/master/Software/Python/gopigo3.py

-Connection Alhambra II with GoPiGo3:
+Alhambra II - GoPiGo3 connection: